Trump's 'Game of Thrones' tweet was like 'five Super Bowl ads' for HBO, say brand experts

 Breaking News Emails

-HBO’s “Game of Thrones” got $25.2 million in free publicity on Thursday, after President Donald Trump referenced the show in a tweet displaying his reaction to Special Counsel Robert Mueller's hotly anticipated report.
+HBO’s “Game of Thrones” got $25.2 million in free publicity on Thursday, after President Donald Trump referred to the show in a tweet displaying his reaction to special counsel Robert Mueller's hotly anticipated report.

 “Game Over," tweeted Trump, using the show's notable font across an image of himself turned away from the camera, staring into a cloudy abyss.
 "No collusion.
 No obstruction.
 For the haters and the radical left Democrats.”